ktychn/cse15l-lab-reports/Report3.md

 ```
 technical/911report/chapter-8.txt
 ```
 In this example, I used the `-path` option to search for files in the `technical/911report` directory whose path names contained an "8" as specified in the pattern, and it output all files whose paths contained an "8".
-This option could be helpful if you are searching for a file that you know contains a specific string, but you are unsure of where in the name the string is, as you could use a pattern search like in this example.
+This option could be helpful if you are searching for a file and know that its name contains a certain string, but you are unsure of where in the name the string is, since you could use a pattern search like in this example.

 **Option 3:** `find -maxdepth`